Download the Student Rights and Responsibilities Handbook

 Occurs for behavior related to alcohol, tobacco and/or substance abuse.

-Referral to counselor, pupil personnel worker, health care provider or social worker.
-Sessions can be individual, can include family members or can be done in groups.
+Referral to school counselor, pupil personnel worker, health care provider or social worker.
+Sessions can be individual, include family members or done in groups.

 Students are assigned a writing activity to reflect on the behavior that disrupted the learning environment.
 The assignment requires the student to address the incident and identify ways to handle a like situation in the future.